fanhenrique/my-tasks/README.md

 ### Node Operations
 #### Create node Board

   To create a new board use the `--board`/`-b` option with your description following right after.
+Here is recommended use name without space,

   ```
   python main.py --board my-board
   ```

+  ATENTION: Here it is recommended to use the name without a space, as it is possible to search for subtasks by name.
+  And in the terminal it is not pleasant to search for things that have a space in the name.

 #### Create node Task